D-Day: Allies Commemorate Pivotal World War II Invasion, 75 Years Later

 "I have full confidence in your courage, devotion to duty and skill in battle," he said.
 "We will accept nothing less than full Victory!"

-Attendees also heard the wartime classic, "We'll Meet Again," as vintage Spitfires and other aircraft flew across the sky.
+Attendees also heard the wartime classic "We'll Meet Again" as vintage Spitfires and other aircraft flew across the sky.
 Offshore, a British frigate fired its guns in a salute.
 In addition to the ceremony in England, another commemoration was taking place in France, including a reenactment of paratroopers' landing behind enemy lines.

-On Thursday, Trump and other leaders will join French President Macron in northern France to mark the arrival of the Allied force.
+On Thursday, Trump and other leaders will join French President Emmanuel Macron in northern France to mark the arrival of the Allied force.

 NPR's Up First is the news you need to start your day.